pelithne/azure_ai_service/README.md

 ````
 Or, you can use the content in ````customPlatformAdministrator.bicep```` as guidance when manually creating the role.

+## Allowed VM Sizes
+Parameters.json file ´containes a list of VMs that are not allowed.
+Currently the only allowed VMs are "Standard_D2ds_v4", "Standard_D4ds_v4", "Standard_D8ds_v4", "Standard_D16ds_v4".

 ## Common problems
 Sometimes the script will fail.
 There are a few common reason this can happen: